14 Best Places for Cross-Country Skiing in Vermont, 2023/24

 9. Sleepy Hollow Inn, Ski & Bike Center

-Night skiing and a two-kilometer trail loop with snowmaking set Sleepy Hollow apart, as do the 15 kilometers of separate marked trails for snowshoeing.
+Night skiing and a three-kilometer trail loop with snowmaking set Sleepy Hollow Inn apart, as do the 15 kilometers of separate marked trails for snowshoeing.
 The 35 kilometers of Nordic trails are groomed for skate and classic cross-country.
-The snowmaking system is powered by renewable energy produced by the inn’s solar field.
+The snowmaking system is powered by renewable energy produced by the inn's solar field.

 Trails allow both skiers and snowshoers to visit Butternut Cabin, which overlooks a view of the distinctive mountain profile of Camel's Hump.
 The snowshoe terrain includes both flats for beginners and some climbs for more experienced skiers.